MTG: Mapless Trajectory Generator with Traversability Coverage for Outdoor Navigation: APPROACH

 \subsection{Constraints on Traversability, Diversity, and Coverage}

-The generated trajectories should satisfy different constraints in the outdoor environment.
-The generated trajectories should cover different traversable directions; Trajectories should not lie in non-traversable areas; and if there are redundant trajectories after covering all the traversable areas, these trajectories should still lie in traversable areas.
-These constraints are not trivial challenges, so in the following we present the methods to apply the constraints in our model.
+The generated trajectories should satisfy different constraints in the outdoor environment: 1. cover different traversable directions; 2. only lie in traversable areas; and if there are redundant trajectories after covering all the traversable areas, these trajectories should still lie in traversable areas.
+These constraints are not trivial challenges, so in the following, we present the methods to apply the constraints as loss functions in our approach.

-\textbf{The CVAE's lower bound loss function:} The lower bound loss function contains two parts: KL-divergence and reconstruction loss, as in Equation \ref{eq:cvae_loss}
+\textbf{The CVAE's lower bound loss function:} This loss function is to constrain the generated trajectories as ground truth trajectories.
+The lower bound loss function contains two parts: KL-divergence and reconstruction loss, as in Equation \ref{eq:cvae_loss}

 The reconstruction loss can be formulated in two parts: 1.
 The difference between the final positions from both the ground truth and the generated trajectory; 2.
 The average Hausdorff function~\cite{aydin2020usage}to make the generated trajectories $\hat{\tau}$ cover all the target trajectories ${\tau}$, as in Equation \ref{eq:hausdorff}, where $s$ and $\hat{s}$ are waypoints in the trajectories.